jorgequintt/electron-app/README.md

-# Super simple Electron-React-App with hot reload.
+# Super simple Electron-React-App boilerplate with hot reload.
-For personal use
+For personal use.